Last update 21 March 2021

 Locations are mostly listed on each page according to first letter of the TIPLOC (where a location has one).
 STANOX codes are mapped to the corresponding TIPLOC and STANME to the corresponding STANOX.

-For example, Dereham Market Place will be found on page "P" under "Peterborough" as the TIPLOC is PBRODMP.
-This can lead to some anomalies as, in this case, Dereham UKF appears in its own right on page "D" with TIPLOC "DERMUKF".
-In the case where the TIPLOC bears no relation to the place (e.g. CATZ, TIPLOC for Ardrahan), these are shown on the relevant location page (in this case, page "A"), with a note on what would otherwise be the correct page ("C").
-STANME can appear on an apparently-odd page because its first letter is not necessarily the same as it corresponding TIPLOC.
+For example, Dereham Market Place will be found on page P under 'Peterborough' as the TIPLOC is PBRODMP.
+This can lead to some anomalies as, in this case, Dereham UKF appears in its own right on page D with TIPLOC 'DERMUKF'.
+In the case where the TIPLOC bears no relation to the place (e.g. CATZ, TIPLOC for Ardrahan), these are shown on the relevant location page (in this case, page A), with a note on what would otherwise be the correct page (C).
+STANME can appear on an apparently-odd page because its first letter is not necessarily the same as its corresponding TIPLOC.

 Each page contains a filter box.
 Enter any text or digits to return just those entries on that page containing the input.

 These pages attempt to list all known locations/codes, whether or not they are still current.
 On occasion it has not been possible to determine a proper plain English description of a location.
 In such cases the relevant unknown part is shown in quotes (e.g. Toton Up Yard 'PPM') or if an educated guess has been made then a question mark is added (e.g. Wellingborough Sidings (?)); if you can help interpret the part in quotes or clarify the question marks please contact the editor.